LGsmile/crea_augmented_fcns/README.md

     + SegmentationClass
 ```
 ## Download the dataset directly
-If you want to download the dataset directly, you can get it [here](https://pan.baidu.com/s/1Ux2FOkUlwrWnMOEqq3Thow), and the code you should input is 'etli'.
+If you want to download the dataset directly, you can get it [here](https://pan.baidu.com/s/1Ux2FOkUlwrWnMOEqq3Thow), and the code is 'etli'.

 # Training
 Enter the directory /AAFCNS/trainaugfcn, there are several python files to train different models.
 The strings after 'train' in the names of these python files are the names of models(e.g. 'train_crea_fcn32sc3' represents the model that replaces the last convolution layer wiht efficient attention augmented convoluton module in the third, fourth and fifth convolutional blocks of the baseline fcn32s.)